iotaledger/wasp/documentation/docs/contract_core/root.md

 The `root` contract provides the following functions:

 - It is the first smart contract deployed on the chain.
-It receives the `initialize` request and which the state of the chain.
-Part of the state initialization is deployment of all other core contracts.
+It receives the `init` request and bootstraps the state of the chain.
+Part of the state initialization is the deployment of all other core contracts.

 - It functions as a smart contract factory for the chain: upon request, it deploys other smart